mbernste/mbernste.github.io/_posts/2024-06-28-diffusion_part1.md

 Diffusion models are also being explored in biomedical research.
 For example, [RFDiffusion](https://www.nature.com/articles/s41586-023-06415-8) and [Chroma](https://www.nature.com/articles/s41586-023-06728-8) are two methods that use diffusion models to generate novel protein structures.
 Diffusion models are [also being explored](https://www.nature.com/articles/s41551-024-01193-8) for synthetic biomedical data generation.

 Because of these models' incredible performance in image generation, and their burgeoning use-cases in computational biology, I was curious to understand how they work.
 While I have a relatively good understanding into the theory behind the variational autoencoder, diffusion models presented a bigger challenge as the mathematics is more involved.
-In this post, I will step through my newfound understanding of diffusion models regarding both their mathematical theory and practical implementation.
+In this two-part series of posts, I will step through my newfound understanding of diffusion models regarding both their mathematical theory and practical implementation.

-In Part 1 of a two-part series, I will walk through the denoising diffusion probabilistic model (DDPM) as presented by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf).
+In Part 1 of the series, I will walk through the denoising diffusion probabilistic model (DDPM) as presented by [Ho, Jain, and Abbeel (2020)](https://arxiv.org/pdf/2006.11239.pdf).
 The mathematical derivations are somewhat lengthy and I present them in the Appendix to the post so that they do not distract from the core ideas behind the model.
 We will conclude by walking through an implementation of a simple diffusion model in [PyTorch](https://pytorch.org/) and apply it to the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) of hand-written digits.
 In [Part 2 of this series](https://mbernste.github.io/posts/diffusion_part2/), we will dig deeper into the justification and intuition behind the objective function used to train diffusion models.
 Hopefully, these posts will serve others who are learning this material like myself.
 Please let me know if you find anything wrong!

 Diffusion models as learning to reverse a diffusion process
 -----------------------------------------------------------